ramontayag/ruby-bitcoin_cleaner/README.md

 Third, tell `BitcoinTestnet` when to do its work:

-- Before the test suite starts, call `BitcoinTestnet.start`.
-This will start the Testnet and clean it.
-If you have already started the Testnet yourself manually, it will just clean it.
-- Before each spec, call `BitcoinTestnet.clean`.
-This will reset the Testnet, so it looks like it did the first time you started the Testnet.
+- Before each spec, call `BitcoinTestnet.start`.
+This will start and clean the Testnet, so it looks like it did the first time you started the Testnet.
 - After the test suite is finished, call `BitcoinTestnet.stop`.
-This turns off the Testnet and cleans if.
-If you started the Testnet manually, then it just cleans it.
+This turns off the Testnet.

 Sample with RSpec:

     RSpec.configure do |config|
-      config.before(:suite) { BitcoinTestnet.start }
-      config.before(:each) { BitcoinTestnet.clean }
+      config.before(:each) { BitcoinTestnet.start }
       config.after(:suite) { BitcoinTestnet.stop }
     end